stxnext/visual-similarity-search/README.md

 * `cd` to your target directory.
 * Clone [repository](https://github.com/qdrant/qdrant_demo.git) (preferably use SSH cloning).
 * Download `data.zip` file from the [Google Drive](https://drive.google.com/file/d/1UeHYtgyewXmhDd3Qd-b2ud2u65a_kc3i/view?usp=sharing) and unpack it to the repository so that the folder structure above is retained.
-* To install new environment execute one of the options below.
+* To set up a dockerized application, execute one of the options below in the terminal window.
 ```
 # Use Makefile:
 make run-local-build